 It may not be possible for you to pay extra every month or even every year.
-Remember that almost all mortgage contracts will permit you to make additional payments to your principal at any time.
-Any time you get some extra cash, consider using this provision to pay an additional one-time payment toward your principal.
+But remember that most mortgages allow you to make additional principal payments at any time.
+You can take advantage of this rule to pay extra on your principal when you come into extra money.

 Do you have a question regarding a mortgage program?